Royal Castle Gardens, Warsaw

 Gardens in Warsaw

-The Royal Castle Gardens sit directly behind the Royal Castle in Warsaw, cascading down the escarpment toward the Vistula River in a series of elegant terraces.
-It's a surprisingly spacious green pocket for such a central location-formal enough to feel “royal,” yet relaxed enough that you'll see locals taking a slow stroll, visitors catching their breath after Old Town sightseeing, and photographers waiting for the light to soften over the river.
+The Royal Castle Gardens sit directly behind the Royal Castle in Warsaw, cascading down the geological escarpment toward the Vistula River in a series of elegant, multi-level terraces.
+For a central city location, the scale is surprisingly generous-formal enough to mirror the castle's “royal” heritage, yet relaxed enough to serve as a favorite local haunt.
+You'll find residents taking slow afternoon strolls and photographers capturing the soft light as it reflects off the river.

 Table of Contents